 What Do Sunflowers Symbolize?

 If you’ve ever grown sunflowers before, you probably already know how well these flowers can boost your spirits!
-The yellow petals are known as rays since they look just like the rays of the sun.
+The vibrant yellow petals are known as rays since they look just like the rays of the sun.
 They’re a favorite during the summer months, but they also have some deep symbolism.

 Sunflowers are happy flowers, so their joyous symbolism can’t be overlooked.

 It’s important to note that sunflowers can be found in other shades besides just a buttery yellow, too.
 In fact, there are red, orange, purple, and even black-looking sunflowers you can grow!
 However, all offer the beholder the same happy, complex symbolism.

 What is the Cultural Significance of a Sunflower?

 There are Sunflowers meanings in different societies and countries.
 Each gives this bright flower its own special meaning.

 Many Native American tribes in North and Central America see sunflowers as spiritual symbols of life, fertility, and a link to the sun god.
 For the Greeks, sunflowers were tied to Helios, the sun god, and stood for love, devotion, and praise.

 In the same way, sunflowers are linked to life, good luck, and happiness in Chinese society.
 They are often used as images of growth and happiness in art and writing.